deblina36/uic_search_engine/README.md

 5. It will print the first 10 results using cosine similarity at the beginning.
 6. To re-order using pagerank, check 'Use PageRank Algorithm'
 7. Click 'Next' to show more results.
+8. You don't need to download crawler.py to run the code